jamesmh/coravel/DocsV2/docs/Scheduler/README.md

 | `Cron("* * * * *")`               | Run the task using a Cron expression |

 :::tip
-Please note that the scheduler is using UTC time.
+The scheduler uses UTC time by default.
 :::

 ### Cron Expressions